svenmalvik/svenmalvik.com/_posts/2020-08-01-azure-app-configuration-devops.md

 #header-img: https://cdn.svenmalvik.com/images/azure-app-configuration-logo.png
 ---

 *Application deployments dependent often on environment specific data like the name of a resource group, location or flags for certain use cases.
 Azure DevOps has the concept of variables which is a list of key/value pairs stored together with the release pipeline.
-This blog post shows how to use key/value pairs in an Azure DevOps Release Pipeline that are stored in Azure App Configuration.*
+This blog post shows how to use key/value pairs that are stored in Azure App Configuration.*

 ## Prerequisites